- Clinical Professor, Global Health

 - Male Circumcision

 - Zoonotic Diseases and Animal Health

-Peter Fonjungo, Mamo, W, et al. (2013).
-Field expansion of DNA polymerase chain reaction for early infant diagnosis of HIV-1: The Ethiopian experience.
-African Journal of Laboratory Medi-cine, Vol 2, No 1, 2013
+Fonjungo P., Mamo W, et al. (2013).
+Field expansion of DNA polymerase chain reaction for Early Infant Diagnosis of HIV-1: The Ethiopian experience.
+AJLM, Vol 2, No 1, 2013.

 Mamo, W., Jonsson, P., Flock, J-I., Lindberg, M., Müller, H. P., Wadström, T. and Nelson, L. (1994).
 Vaccination against S. aureus mastitis: Immunological response of mice vaccinated with fibronectin-binding proteins (FnBps) to challenge with S. aureus.
 Vaccine, 12:11:988-992.